passy/glashammer-rdrei/docs/source/bundle_sqladb.rst

 The generated db module
 -----------------------

-glashammer.bundles.sqladb.db is a generated module which contains all the API from the bundle as well as all the API that is imported from SQLAlchemy.
+:data:`glashammer.bundles.sqladb.db` is a generated module which contains all the API from the bundle as well as all the API that is imported from SQLAlchemy.
 This is very useful as a quick shortcut.